Long-range Correlations in a Data Sequence Extracted Via Polymeric Compaction

 First, the average $\bar{S}_m \equiv \frac{1}{m} \, \sum_{i=1}^m S_{im}$ where the $S_{im}$ denote the specific numbers of the sequence $S_m$, is subtracted from $S_{im}$, e.g. $\Delta S_{im} \!=\!
 S_{im} - \bar{S}_m$.
 The Kolmogorov complexity of the sequence of numbers (no longer the digits 0 and 1) remains the same, namely equal to $K$.
 Next, I introduce a quenched interaction given by

 The strength of this interaction is denoted by the coupling parameter $\alpha$ which is scaled by the thermal energy $k_{\rm B} T$ ($k_{\rm B}$ = Boltzmann's constant, $T$ = temperature).

-The next step involves the introduction of a linear three-dimensional polymer chain of $m$ spherical beads.
+The next step involves the introduction of a linear three-dimensional polymer chain of $m$ contiguous spherical beads.
 The $i$-th bead is labelled by the number $\Delta S_{im}$.
 The beads are given a hard interaction $V(\vec{r}_i - \vec{r}_j)$ where $\vec{r}_i$ and $\vec{r}_j$ denote the centers of the two respective beads.
 The total energy of the macromolecule is given by

-Thus, in a certain configuration of the chain, two or more beads may interpenetrate leading to the interaction given by Eq.(3) where $V(\vec{r}_i - \vec{r}_j)$ is much larger than $k_{\rm B} T$ if the system is in a heat bath of temperature $T$.
-The interaction $H$ (Eq.(1)) is also switched on upon interpenetration of the beads.
+Thus, in a certain configuration of the chain, two or more beads may touch each other leading to the interaction given by Eq.(3).
+The interaction $H$ (Eq.(1)) is also switched on upon touching of the beads.
+In the adhesive sphere model, Miller and Frenkel prevent divergences by introducing an effective density of states \cite{4}.
+They proceed by canonical simulations as first formulated by Seaton and Glandt \cite{5}.
+Such a scheme could be useful in our case also.

 Now, if the random interactions were annealed, the following argumentation on averaging over a canonical ensemble with temperature $T$ would be straightforward.
 Boltzmann weighting would lead to attraction